getzola/zola/docs/content/documentation/templates/feeds/index.md

 aliases = ["/documentation/templates/rss/"]
 +++

-If the site `config.toml` file sets `generate_feed = true`, then Zola will generate a feed file for the site, named according to the `feed_filename` setting in `config.toml`, which defaults to `atom.xml`.
+If the site `config.toml` file sets `generate_feeds = true`, then Zola will generate feed files for the site, named according to the `feed_filenames` setting in `config.toml`, which defaults to `atom.xml`.
 Given the feed filename `atom.xml`, the generated file will live at `base_url/atom.xml`, based upon the `atom.xml` file in the `templates` directory, or the built-in Atom template.

-`feed_filename` can be set to any value, but built-in templates are provided for `atom.xml` (in the preferred Atom 1.0 format), and `rss.xml` (in the RSS 2.0 format).
+`feed_filenames` can be set to any value, but built-in templates are provided for `atom.xml` (in the preferred Atom 1.0 format), and `rss.xml` (in the RSS 2.0 format).
 If you choose a different filename (e.g. `feed.xml`), you will need to provide a template yourself.